Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 Deliver the best lesson you can with these suggested pre-lesson preparations - and since the virtual rooms are online, you can involve your students too!

-Prepare the Whiteboard / Typepad
+Prepare the Whiteboard / Typepad in the Room

 You might be planning to use the virtual whiteboard in teaching, and perhaps get students to answer questions on the board.
 Create a sketchpad in advance, insert / copy and paste questions and images into it beforehand, and always remember to name it.
+Make sure to create it in the room so that everyone can see it.

 You can do the same with a typepad if you plan on typing instead of drawing or writing.